khmelnitskiianton/Language/README.md

 cd ./MyLanguage
-cmake .                                                                     #compile language make chmod +x translator.sh                                                      #permission for bash scripts chmod +x linker.sh
+cmake .                                                                     #compile language make chmod +x translator.sh                                                      #permission for scripts chmod +x linker.sh
 ./translator.sh {path to file begin with this repo}/{file with source code} #translate lang code to nasm ./linker.sh {path to file begin with this repo}/{file with NASM code}       #link nasm code with lang stdlib {path to file begin with this repo}/{file with source code}                 #run program
 ```
-*Example:* `./translator.sh examples/test_code.sus`

-It will be create folder `built`, there will be logs, and intermediate files
+It will be create folder `build`, there will be logs, and intermediate files

 ## Dependent Objects